MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/MyA-faq.md

 #### Q2.
 Where and for how long is user data stored?

 User metrics data is stored in users' mailboxes.
-Depending on the scenario, most data is stored for 180 days and some is stored for up to two years.
+Depending on the scenario, daily data is stored for up to 35 days and weekly data is stored for up to nine weeks.
+However, data about the number of collaborators is stored for up to 370 days.

 #### Q3.
 How long before new users can access the dashboard and other MyAnalytics elements?